Police and crime commissioner: Eligibility for election

-The Association of Police and Crime Commissioners published a candidate briefing prior to the 2021 elections, setting out "Guidance, advice and information for anyone interested in standing as a candidate in the 2021 Police and Crime Commissioner elections."
+The Association of Police and Crime Commissioners published a candidate briefing prior to the 2021 elections, setting out "Guidance, advice and information for anyone interested in standing as a candidate in the 2021 Police and Crime Commissioner elections".

 Jonathon Seed, the Conservative Party candidate for Wiltshire Police and Crime Commissioner in the 2021 election, did not take up his post after it was revealed that he had a conviction for an imprisonable offence.
 ITV News had asked Seed, his campaign team and the Conservative Party before polling day if Seed had any convictions.
 In footage posted online, Seed refused to answer questions put to him by news reporters prior to the election.
 Wiltshire Police asked Thames Valley Police to investigate and he was charged with making a false declaration.
 He was due to stand trial in July 2022, but in June the Crown Prosecution Service dropped the charges after a pre-trial review on the grounds of insufficient evidence.
 The re-run of the election was held in August 2021 and was expected to cost £1 million.

 Electoral system

 Elections for commissioners use first-past-the-post voting.
 Prior to the passage of the Elections Act 2022, the supplementary vote system was used: voters marked the ballot paper with their first and second choices of candidate.
 If no candidate had a majority of first-preference votes, all but the top two candidates were eliminated.
 If a voter's first-choice candidate is eliminated but their second choice is one of the two remaining candidates, their vote is transferred to the second-choice candidate.
 This means that the winning candidate has the support of a majority of voters who expressed a preference among the top two, although not necessarily a majority of votes cast in the first count.
 The Police Reform and Social Responsibility Act 2011 directed that first-past-the-post would be used if there were only two candidates for a specific commissioner region.
 The English Devolution and Community Empowerment Bill aims to reinstate the supplementary vote system for these elections.

-Commissioners have a fixed four-year term of office.
+Commissioners have a four-year fixed term of office.
 There is no limit on the number of terms which a PCC can serve.
 Suffolk Police and Crime Commissioner Tim Passmore and Sussex Police and Crime Commissioner Katy Bourne (both Conservatives) are the longest-serving PCCs, having held office continuously since the inaugural elections in 2012.